JessiMarosi/FloodFactorApp/README.md

-├── .gitignore         # Excludes sensitive and platform-specific clutter ├── LICENSE            # MIT license for public use and adaptation └── README.md          # Project overview, usage instructions, and recruiter-facing notes
+├── .gitignore         # Excludes sensitive and platform-specific clutter ├── LICENSE            # MIT license for public use and adaptation └── README.md          # Project overview, usage instructions, and recruiter-facing notes All sensitive files, cached artifacts, and backups are excluded via .gitignore.

 ---